12 Top-Rated Things to Do in Bloomington, Illinois

 Address: 200 North Main Street, Bloomington, Illinois

-Now on the National Register of Historic Places, you can visit and tour the preserved home Wednesday through Saturdays.
-Tours include preview of 35 rooms adorned with period antiques and decorative art.
-Guided tours are available between 9am and 4pm.
+Now on the National Register of Historic Places, you can visit and tour the preserved David Davis Mansion Wednesday through Saturday.
+Tours include a preview of 35 rooms adorned with period antiques and decorative art.
+Guided tours are available between 9am and 3:30pm.
+The tour begins with a short introductory video to set the stage for history.
+Donations are suggested.

 Address: 1000 Monroe Drive, Bloomington, Illinois

-An anchor of the downtown cultural district and home to more than 500 events a year, the Bloomington Center for the Performing Arts (BCPA) provides a stage for local artists and nationally acclaimed performances.
-A wide range of entertainment can be experienced within the 1,200-seat auditorium, including Summer Solstice Concerts, Broadway shows, and special holiday performances.
+The Bloomington Center for the Performing Arts (BCPA) is an anchor of the downtown cultural district and home to more than 500 events a year.
+It provides a stage for local artists and nationally acclaimed performances.
+A wide range of entertainment is experienced within the 1,200-seat auditorium, including Summer Solstice Concerts, Broadway shows, and special holiday performances.

 The BCPA also hosts a varied arts education series.
-Curriculum at the Performing Arts Centers includes classes, lectures, and seminars.
-For aspiring thespians, the BCPA sponsors the annual Miller Park Summer Theatre program and holds auditions for the annual outdoor summer musical.
+The curriculum at the Performing Arts Centers includes classes, lectures, and seminars.
+And for aspiring thespians, the BCPA sponsors the annual Miller Park Summer Theatre program and holds auditions for the annual outdoor summer musical.

 Address: 600 North East Street, Bloomington, Illinois

-The oldest public university in Illinois, Illinois State University (ISU) helps define the town of Normal just north of Bloomington.
+Illinois State University (ISU) is the oldest public university in Illinois and helps define the town of Normal, just north of Bloomington.
 The university has also been a key cultural element in Bloomington since its founding in 1857.

 Illinois State University is centered around The Quad, a well-manicured green space lined with sidewalks, students, and an abundance of trees.
 Within the Quad and the rest of campus, thousands of trees and hundreds of species give ISU an aesthetic appeal, as well as an arboretum status and designation as a Tree Campus USA.